RutujaBhojane/react-swiggyAPI/README.md

 # async - await
 ---The async keyword in JavaScript is used to define an asynchronous function.
 This means the function always returns a Promise, even if you don’t explicitly return one.
 ---The await keyword can only be used inside async functions and is used to pause execution until a Promise is resolved.

+# optional chaining
+---Optional chaining (?.) is a feature in JavaScript that safely accesses nested object properties without throwing an error if a property is null or undefined.
+---If address is undefined or null, it stops and returns undefined instead of throwing an error.

+# Git commands
+---git pull origin main
+---